-To avoid such performance degradation, all data values for programs running on Alpha systems should be naturally aligned.
-Moreover, global data values shared across a standard call must be quadword aligned.
+To avoid such performance degradation, all data values on Alpha systems should be naturally aligned.
+Moreover, the base address of a global variable or aggregate (but not necessarily the components of the aggregate) that is shared across a standard call must be quadword aligned.
 Table 4-3 shows the data alignment requirements for non-global data.